Relintai/pandemonium_engine_docs/03_usage/15_scripting/gdscript/01_gdscript_basics.md

 There are 6 pattern types:

-- Constant pattern
-    Constant primitives, like numbers and strings
+- Constant pattern: Constant primitives, like numbers and strings

 ```
 match x: